How to Reset Your Windows 11 PC While Keeping Your Files

 Step 1Go to Recovery Settings

-To begin resetting your Windows 11 PC, you first need to go to the Recovery settings.
-Open Settings by clicking the Start button and the gear icon, then select System, and finally click on Recovery in the left-hand menu.
+To begin resetting your Windows 11 PC, go to the Recovery settings by opening Settings, selecting System, and then clicking Recovery in the left-hand menu.

 Step 2Start the Reset